gpuweb/gpuweb/proposals/compatibility-mode.md

 **Justification**: OpenGL ES 3.1 does not support `linear` interpolation nor `sample` sampling.

+### 12. Disallow copying multisample textures.

+`copyTextureToTexture` will generate a validation error if the sampleCount of the textures is not 1.

+**Justification**: OpenGL ES 3.1 does not support copying of multisample textures.

 ## Issues

 Q: OpenGL ES does not have "coarse" and "fine" variants of the derivative instructions (`dFdx()`, `dFdy()`, `fwidth()`).
 Should WGSL's "fine" derivatives (`dpdxFine()`, `dpdyFine()`, and `fwidthFine()`) be required to deliver high precision results?
 See [Issue 4325](https://github.com/gpuweb/gpuweb/issues/4325).